-For new designs, S29AL016D supercedes Am29LV160D and is the factory-recommended migration path.
-Please refer to the S29AL016D Datasheet for specifications and ordering information.
+This product has been retired and is not recommended for designs.
+For new and current designs, S29AL008D supersedes Am29LV800B and is the factory-recommended migration path.
+Please refer to the S29AL008D datasheet for specifications and ordering information.
+Availability of this document is retained for reference and historical purposes only.